HL7/fhir-saner/input/pagecontent/transaction-1.md

 Formats
 <div>

-All servers must support the _format parameter for any read or search and the standard values defined by FHIR for JSON and XML output.
-This value must override the Accept: header when present in an exchange.
+All servers **shall** support the _format parameter for any read or search and the standard values defined by FHIR for JSON and XML output.
+This value **shall** override the Accept: header when present in an exchange.
-Servers must also support the Accept: header, and **shall** support any value in Accept: that can be given to _format for consistency.
+Servers **shall** also support the Accept: header, and **shall** support any value in Accept: that can be given to _format for consistency.
 Servers are also free to support other output formats (e.g. turtle as defined in the base FHIR specifications, or other formats such as CSV which might be easier for clients to present or use).
 Servers should support other commonly used expressions representing JSON or XML outputs without complaint, including